andrewcbancroft/datadaylife-blog/_posts/2018-01-09-what-kinds-of-data-analysis-are-there.md

 "**Are you trying to predict measurement(s) for the whole population, or for specific individuals within a population?**"
 If you're making measurement predictions for an entire population, you're doing **inferential data analysis**.
 That's what [inferential statistics](https://en.wikipedia.org/wiki/Statistical_inference) is all about -- making estimations about populations based on samples.

-If you're making measurement predictions for specific *individuals*, you're doing **predictive analysis**.
+If you're making measurement predictions for specific "units" / *individuals*, you're doing **predictive analysis**.

 Now then, if you *did* want to go beyond general predictions and dig down into the level of causation, then...